Help Navigating the System near

 - Connecting underserved populations to health care services and resources.

-- Providing informal counseling, support, and follow-up home visits for patients/patients.
+- Providing informal counseling, support, and follow-up home visits for patients/clients.

 If you are currently experiencing homelessness or are at risk of becoming homeless, Homelink can help by assessing your situation and connecting you with the most appropriate housing resource.